letsencrypt/pebble/README.md

 #### CA Root and Intermediate Certificates

 Note that the CA's root and intermediate certificates are regenerated on every launch.
-It can be retrieved by a `GET` request to `https://localhost:15000/roots/0` and `https://localhost:15000/intermediates/0` respectively.
+They can be retrieved by a `GET` request to `https://localhost:15000/roots/0` and `https://localhost:15000/intermediates/0` respectively.

 You might need the root certificate to verify the complete trust chain of